-So today I would like to elaborate on something.
-Last Friday I wrote a post called “Dealing with opposition when preparing an LGBT outreach.”
+In this post I will elaborate on something I’ve touched upon in the past.
+Previously I wrote a blog post called “Dealing with opposition when preparing an LGBT outreach.”
 This post was in response to a reader question I received.
 In my response to him I stated “For anyone who is considering or has considered reaching out to the LGBT community you must first weigh the pros and cons that are unique to your own individual business.
 I am a proponent of companies reaching out to the LGBT community in an authentic and transparent way.
 If you cannot do it in that way, then you shouldn’t be doing it at all.
 It may seem a bit harsh but it’s the truth.”
 I want to elaborate on this statement a bit.

-You may or may not know that my online course is launching on September 30th.
-It’s called “How to Authentically Market to the Gay Community.”
-It is the online course designed to teach you everything there is to know about the LGBT community and how you can successfully market to it.
-I bring this up because as I have created the training modules for this course a reoccurring theme keeps coming up.
+I created an online training course called Gay Sales 101:How to Sell to the $830 Billion LGBT Market.
+It is a training course designed to teach you everything there is to know about the LGBT community and how you can successfully market to it.
+I bring this up because as I was creating the training modules for this course a recurring theme kept coming up.
 Marketing to the LGBT community is not for everyone.
-The more I develop this content and talk to people the more clear it becomes that you can’t fit a round peg into a square hole.
+The more I developed this content and talked to people the more clear it became that you can’t fit a round peg into a square hole.
 I can’t emphasize this enough.